eprbell/dali-rp2/README.dev.md

 ### Plugin Development
 All data loader plugins are subclasses of [AbstractInputPlugin](src/dali/abstract_input_plugin.py) and they must:
 * invoke the superclass constructor in their own constructor;
 * implement the load() method, which reads data from the native source and returns a list of [AbstractTransaction](src/dali/abstract_transaction.py) instances, which can be of any of the following classes: [InTransaction](src/dali/in_transaction.py) (acquired crypto), [OutTransaction](src/dali/out_transaction.py) (disposed-of crypto) or [IntraTransaction](src/dali/intra_transaction.py) (crypto transferred across accounts controlled by the same person or by people filing together).
+The fields of transaction classes are described [here](docs/configuration_file.md#manual-section-csv).

 Data loader plugins live in one of the following directories, depending on their type (CSV or REST):
 * `src/dali/plugin/input/csv/`;